-- ig a screw-top container, take a sample of using a screw-top container, take a sample or any sediment at your study site.
+- Using a screw-top container, take a sample or any sediment at your study site.
 For accuracy, 3 samples should be taken.
-Observe the samples organically with your eye in a petri dish or under organically with your eye in a periodism or under a microscope and determine any organisms you can see.
+Observe the samples samples mound be taken.
+Observe the samples organically with your eye in a petri dish or under a microscope and determine any organisms you can see.
 Record the biotic factors in the table - 2.
 Again, using a screw-top container, take a Again, using a screw-top container, take a sample of the water at your study site.
 For accuracy, 3 samples should be taken.
-Observe the samples organically with your eye in a petri the samples organically with your eye in a petri dish or under a microscope and determine any organisms you can see.
-Record the biotic factors - If the latine perow.
+Observe - accuracy, o samples should be taken.
+Ouselve the samples organically with your eye in a petri dish or under a microscope and determine any organisms you can see.
+Record the biotic factors table ofyour udy site.

-3. Using a dip-net, sample some larger organisms of your study site.
-Record the specie in the table below and then release it back to the site transment are table. table below and trien release it back to trie site unharmed.
+3. Using a dip-net, sample some larger organisms osing a up-net, sample some larger organi of your study site.
+Record the specie in the table below and then release it back to the site unharmed.
 Ensure that the samples are taken in an ethical manner and to do this under the supervision of your teacher.